 If someone asked you to complete a letter of recommendation, it should have the following content:

-Take note of the following tips when finalizing your first recommendation letter format:
+Take note of the following tips when finalizing your first recommendation letter format:1.
+Write an exciting introduction.

 Get the attention of the letter's intended recipient with a unique introduction.
 For instance, you can emphasize how honored you are to recommend the person or write a tidbit of interesting information about that person.
-You may also talk about the person's outstanding achievement or recognition.
+You may also talk about the person's outstanding achievement or recognition.2.
+Explain your relationship with the person you're recommending.

 This part should be more than merely talking about how you know the person and for how long.
 Give specifics about your relationship's dynamics.
 For instance, you can write about how you have been the person's supervisor and overseen their work for several years.